lauriaclarke/NHNTBerggruen/README.md

 1. make sure configuration files are pushed to github
     - check you're in the top level of the repo <your path>/NHNTBerggruen
-    - run the following commands:
+    - run the following commands to commit:
         > ```git add .```

         > ```git commit -m "you changes"```